fomirius/coloringbook/README.md

-# ColoringBook
+# Coloring Book
-There is an example for using SVG based vector images in Android
+There is an example for using SVG images in Android